rkanet/cookbook/content/recepty/25-01-bramborovy-gulas-s-cizrnou.md

 - namočit cizrnu
 2. den
 - uvařit ráno cizrnu
-- na obed pak přidat dovývaru jen brambory a vařenou cizrnu
+- na obed pak přidat do vývaru jen brambory a vařenou cizrnu
 - vařit do změknutí brambor

 # Poznámky